 - Don’t rely on consultants.
 Staff up the Education Department with suitable proactive planning skills, so that ‘surprise’ school census figures are kept to a minimum.
 The skills are available: just ask the Our Children Our Schools alliance.

 - The High School for Coburg campaign was resisted for years, with the government of the day insisting that parents use distant (renamed) secondary schools instead.
-Reason eventually prevailed, and the new Coburg High School is filling fast.
+Reason eventually prevailed, and the new Coburg High School is nearly full.

 - The Bastow Institute could be moved, thereby freeing up an ideal site for a desperately needed second primary school in the North Melbourne area.